Jack Cork: Swansea City

 Cork signed for Southampton's Premier League rivals Swansea City on 30 January 2015 on a three-and-a-half-year contract, for a fee "believed to be in the region of £3 million".
 On 25 April 2015, he scored his first goal for Swansea in a 3–2 away win over Newcastle United.

 Over a year after his first goal for the club, on 1 May 2016, he scored his second, with a 20-yard curling shot in a 3–1 home victory over Liverpool.
 This victory helped secure Swansea's Premier League status for the 2016–17 season.

 Burnley

 Cork returned to Premier League club Burnley on 11 July 2017 on a four-year contract, for fee reported to be in the region of £8 million, rising to £10 million with add-ons.
 He scored his first goal on his return to Burnley in an EFL Cup tie against Blackburn Rovers on 23 August 2017.
 His first Premier League goal for Burnley came against his former club Swansea City in a 2–0 win on 18 November.
 That goal ended a run of 43 appearances without a goal for the player.

 On 16 August 2018, he scored the winning goal in Burnley's 1–0 victory over İstanbul Başakşehir in the Europa League qualifiers.

 On 20 June 2022, following relegation to the Championship, Cork signed a new two-year contract with the club.
+The club were promoted to the Premier League for the 2023–24 season on 7 April 2023, but 18 May 2024, it was announced that Cork would leave the club at the expiration of his contract following Burnley's immediate relegation back to the Championship.

+Coaching career

+Burnley

+On 3 October 2024, Burnley announced the return of Cork as an assistant manager/player for their Under-21s.
+"I missed it when I was away for a month or so and it's nice to be back in the environment and be back involved in football," Cork stated.
+On his role as a player/coach at youth levels, he noted, "I'm not sure how fit I'll be but maybe when the fixtures pile up ... maybe for 15 minutes or so, I can come on and play certain parts of the game to help that player see how someone with my experience would be able to cope in that role."